socadk/design-practice-repository/roles/DPR-ApplicationArchitectRole.md

 ### More Information

-See the guest editorial of the special theme issue of IEEE Software ["The Role of the Software Architect in the Digital Age"](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7725214) by G. Hohpe, I. Ozkaya, U. Zdun, and O. Zimmermann for a retrospective of the field and a discussion of role vs. responsibility.
+See the guest editorial of the special theme issue of IEEE Software ["The Role of the Software Architect in the Digital Age"](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7725214) by Gregor Hohpe, Ipek Ozkaya, Uwe Zdun, and Olaf Zimmermann for a retrospective of the field and a discussion of role vs. responsibility.

 [The Architect Elevator](https://architectelevator.com/) visits the different facets of the profession, provides tips and tricks for being successful on each level, and gives additional reading recommendations.